jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 500 yards).
 While many PDWs are very good at close quarters and a typical modern carbine is pretty good up to 300 yards, both are severely handicapped beyond that range.
-The PDW's biggest hindrance in this regard is its very short barrel, while the carbine is held back primarily by its use of the puny 5.56x45 NATO cartridge.
+The PDW's biggest hindrance in this regard is its very short barrel, while the carbine is held back primarily by its use of the diminutive 5.56x45 NATO cartridge.
 In either case, the energy of the bullet is insufficient to remain very effective at my maximum intended distance against human targets and the occasional medium-size game animal.
 (Besides the obvious counterterrorism missions, I intend to hunt wolves, deer, and wild boar with this weapon.)

-As an illustration of the insufficiency of 5.56x45, consider that at 500 yards a Remington UMC 55gr bullet from a 16" barrel has lost 84% of its kinetic energy, reducing it to only 207 ft·lb.
-In contrast, the Wolf Military Classic 100gr 6.5 Grendel cartridge retains 811 ft·lb of kinetic energy at that distance.
-It also reaches that distance at a velocity of 1911 ft/s, 47% greater than the measly 1302 ft/s of the 5.56mm cartridge.
-By the [standards of Chuck Hawks][hawks], the 6.5 Grendel is therefore adequate for the task while the 5.56 is not.
+As an illustration of the insufficiency of 5.56x45, consider that at 500 yards it will have lost 68% of its kinetic energy and 37% of its velocity, reducing them to just 541 ft·lb and 2105 ft/s.
+While there is no _universal_ agreement on how much it takes to do the job well, I set my personal requirements at 800 ft·lb and 1500 ft/s per the guidance of [Chuck Hawks][hawks].
+A 6.5 Grendel cartridge exceeds these at 500 yards, giving me 818 ft·lb and 1920 ft/s;
-{:.tangent}
+whereas the lighter and less streamlined 5.56mm cartridge, by these standards, is only sufficient to about 275 yards.
+(These calculations are all based on the Wolf™ Military Classic cartridges — .223 Remington, 55gr, 0.395 BC, 3241 ft/s MV; and 6.5 Grendel, 100gr, 0.515 BC, 2723 ft/s MV) {:.tangent}

 I think I can more fully achieve my own goals by creating a custom carbine than